The challenge

 Private sector investment can make a significant contribution to nature repair.
 Businesses, organisations, governments, and individuals are increasingly looking for ways to demonstrate their environmental credentials and achieve positive outcomes for nature.

-Collecting, sharing and maintaining reliable and trusted environmental information will be essential for the integrity and success of the market.
+Collecting, sharing and maintaining reliable and trusted environmental information is essential for the integrity and success of the market.

 Our response